acurlier/javatetris/README.md

 ![logo](Illustrations/FuncInteractions.png)

+### Logical considerations
+This section regroups the software classes, objects and methods which are required in order to implement the functions.

 ### Technical considerations
-This section regroups the software components which are required in order to implement the functions.
+The GUI framework is javafx.
+JavaFX is not included anymore in the latest versions of the openJDK and could cause library import difficulties ...
+It could have been wiser to use swing instead.
+Apart from that only standard Java libs are used.
+This is a simple project and there is no particular technical implementation nor deployment particularities